Salma Yaqoob: Involvement in Collective and Your Party

 During the private meetings of the Collective party in the autumn of 2024, Yaqoob emerged alongside Jeremy Corbyn, Andrew Feinstein and Lutfur Rahman as one of the proposed leaders of a new left-wing political formation, later known by the interim name of Your Party.
 She is thought to have joined Feinstein's and Jamie Driscoll's faction, united by its opposition to Corbyn's ex-chief of staff Karie Murphy and the former Unite the Union head Len McCluskey, and advocacy of a grassroots localist federation-type movement rooted in citizens' assemblies.

 Yaqoob chaired the decisive online meeting of Collective's informal organising committee on 3 July 2025, at which Feinstein submitted a motion proposing to invite Zarah Sultana to leave Labour and join the new party as an "interim co-leader" with Corbyn.
-Despite the opposition of Corbyn and his team, who refused to vote on the motion citing the meeting's lack of democratic mandate for constitutional decisions about the future party, Yaqoob called the vote and supported Feinstein's motion, whose adoption led to Sultana's public announcement of Your Party and claim to joint leadership on the same evening.
+Yaqoob called the vote and supported Feinstein's motion, whose adoption led to Sultana's public announcement of Your Party and claim to joint leadership on the same evening.